nhh1501/SynthText-vietnamese/README.md

 ## Vietnamese

 * Adding vietnamese
-* add arial and time new roman fonts
+* add some fonts
 * add character statistic
-* add corpus contains 73913 words
+* add corpus

-### Further Information
-Please refer to the paper for more information, or contact me (email address in the paper).
+* i have sythtext-vietnamese, if you need, check my repo